Bosnia and Herzegovina: Ottoman Empire

 The Ottoman conquest of Bosnia marked a new era in the country's history and introduced drastic changes in the political and cultural landscape.
 The Ottomans incorporated Bosnia as an integral province of the Ottoman Empire with its historical name and territorial integrity.
 Within Bosnia, the Ottomans introduced a number of key changes in the territory's socio-political administration; including a new landholding system, a reorganization of administrative units, and a complex system of social differentiation by class and religious affiliation.

-Following Ottoman occupation, there was a steady flow of people out of Bosnia and a large number of abandoned villages in Bosnia are mentioned in the Ottoman registers, while those who stayed eventually became Muslims.
+Following Ottoman annexation, there was a steady flow of people out of Bosnia and a large number of abandoned villages in Bosnia are mentioned in the Ottoman registers while those who stayed eventually became Muslims.
 Many Catholics in Bosnia fled to neighboring Catholic lands in the early Ottoman occupation.
 The evidence indicates that the early Muslim conversions in Ottoman Bosnia in the 15th–16th century were among the locals who stayed rather than mass Muslim settlements from outside Bosnia.
 In Herzegovina, many Orthodox people had also embraced Islam.
 By the late 16th and early 17th century, Muslims are considered to have become an absolute majority in Bosnia and Herzegovina.
 The Albanian Catholic priest Pjetër Mazreku reported in 1624 that there were 450,000 Muslims, 150,000 Catholics and 75,000 Eastern Orthodox in Bosnia and Herzegovina.

 There was a lack of Orthodox Church activity in Bosnia proper in the pre-Ottoman period.
 An Orthodox Christian population in Bosnia was introduced as a direct result of Ottoman policy.
 From the 15th century and onwards, Orthodox Christians (Orthodox Vlachs and non-Vlach Orthodox Serbs) from Serbia and other regions settled in Bosnia and Herzegovina.
 Favored by the Ottomans over the Catholics, many Orthodox churches were allowed to be built in Bosnia by the Ottomans.
 Quite a few Vlachs also became Islamized in Bosnia, and some (mainly in Croatia) became Catholics.